Introduction

 Return projection statistics

-The default projection behavior
+The default projection behaviour

 MATCH (source:Actor)-[r:ACTED_IN]->(target:Movie) // (1)